ladybug-tools/spider/gbxml-viewer/r14/gv-sav-save-changes/README.md

 <!--
 <iframe class=iframeReadMe src=https://www.ladybug.tools/spider/gbxml-viewer/r14/xxxxx/gv-tmp.html width=100% height=400px >Iframes are not displayed on github.com</iframe>

 ## Full screen test script: [ZZZZZ]( https://www.ladybug.tools/spider/gbxml-viewer/r14/xxxxx/gv-tmp.html )
 -->

 ## Concept

+* Save your editing changes to a file for reuse with next incoming gbXML source file update
+* Save time with updating gbXML files that are frequently updated by the CAD program that generates the gbXML